![]() |

 If SI had survived, this list eventually might have included Stephen Davis of Spartanburg (who had three times more NFL yardage than his Auburn predecessor, Bo Jackson); golfers Dustin Johnson and Lucas Glover; and baseball's Preston Wilson.
 I saw Wilson homer for Bamberg-Ehrhardt in a 1992 playoff game at Walhalla, shortly before he became a Top 10 draftee in the same class as Derek Jeter.

-As I reflected on these personalities, I looked up the big-league benchmarks of South Carolina's favorite sons.
+As I reflected on these personalities, I looked up the big-league credentials of South Carolina's favorite sons.
 These names are off the top of my head, so these lists may not be all-inclusive.

 Let me know anyone I've overlooked #borninsouthcarolina: